bekk/bekk-christmas/post/functional/arrow-in-kotlin-in-progress.md

 Either can be used as a typesafe alternative for error handling. `Either` holds one of two values, a Left or a Right.
 When we call a function which returns an Either, we are forced to handle both a successful and an unsuccessful case, and get a more direct engagement to the error handling.
 The return type will be Either, showing the developer exactly what cases may occur.
 If we were to use exceptions, there is no method signature for the developer to see what cases may occur.
 This leads to the developer either ignoring the exception or having to interpret the function body and all possible underlying method calls.

 Let us say that we want to return a `ValidatedUser` if the email address of a `RawUser` matches a given regex pattern.
-Using exceptions, we can implement it by calling the matches function and throwing a RuntimeException if the email does not match the regex:
+Using exceptions, we can implement it by calling the `matches` function and throwing a `InvalidEmailException` if the email does not match the regex:

 ```kotlin
 data class RawUser(